sathomas/jsDataV.is/src/text/ch4/03-graphs.md

 ### Step 6: Adding Interactivity

-To keep the labels from interfering with each other, we can add some interactivity to the graph.
+To keep the labels from interfering with one another, we can add some interactivity to the graph.
 By default, we'll hide the labels entirely giving users the chance to appreciate the structure of the graph without distractions.
 We'll then allow them to click on individual nodes to reveal the album title and it's connections.
 To suppress the initial label display, we can modify the initialization code so that nodes have blank labels (line 5).
 We'll save a reference to the album title though in line 6.

 ``` {.javascript .numberLines .line-5}
 for (var idx=0; idx<albums.length; idx++) {